woj-tek/petozoltan.github.io/_posts/2016-07-13-how-to-handle-warnings.md

 PDCA Cycle:

 Plan:
+: Create an execution plan.
-: Create a plan, including the results to be reached.
-Plan how to measure them by numbers if possible.
+: Plan the results to be reached.
+: Plan how to measure them by numbers if possible.

 Do:
+: Assign resources.
-: Assign resources and execute the plan.
+: Execute the plan.

 Check:
+: Check the results.
-: Check the results, measure the numbers.
+: Measure the numbers.

 Act:
 : Review the whole thing, whether it yields the desired results.
-If not, change it.
+: If not, change it.

 ### Ignore warnings?